Our Team

 Retired School & Public Outreach Educator, Specialization: Water Protection

-Linda has a B.A. in biology with education minor and Masters of Applied Sciences in Environmental Engineering.
-She worked as biology teacher and in the non-profit sector in environmental education, land conservation for habitat and wildlife protection.
+Linda has a B.A. in Biology with a minor in education and a Masters of Applied Sciences in Environmental Engineering.
+She worked as biology teacher and in the non-profit sector in environmental education, land conservation for habitat, and wildlife protection.
 Most of the latter work involved protection and conservation of waterways through public outreach and advocacy for improved watershed management.

 Dr. Thè Stephens